EricTurner3/python/README.md

 - **google-python-exercies** (7 Nov 2018): this directory was for following tutorials from google on different python exercises
 - **Project 2 - Association Rules of Bakery** (8 Nov 2018): for my CIT 49900 - Big Data Class at IUPUI, I was practicing with assoc. rules for bakery sales
 - **Project 2 - Predict House Selling Price** (28 Nov 2018): I decided to change to instead predicting a house selling price for my final project 2
+- **selenium**: Projects based around the selenium project for web automation